-

 2021.08.13 Texas v.
 Biden, Case No. 2:21-cv-00067-Z (N.D.
 Texas, Aug.
 13, 2021).

-On August 13, 2021, Judge Matthew J. Kacsmaryk for the Northern District of Texas Amarillo Division enjoined the Biden administration's June 1, 2021 memo that ended MPP, requiring the Biden administration to re-start implementing and enforcing MPP with monthly status reports to the court.
+On August 13, 2021, Judge Matthew J. Kacsmaryk of the Northern District of Texas, Amarillo Division, enjoined the Biden administration's June 1, 2021, memo terminating MPP, requiring the Biden administration to re-start MPP with monthly status reports to the court.

 ** Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.**